Fees Free FAQs

-If the fees-free website tells you that your status is ‘unknown’, we will try and help find out how many credits you have on your NZQA Record of Learning.
+If the Fees Free website tells you that your status is ‘unknown’, we will try and help find out how many credits you have on your NZQA Record of Learning.
+You can fill in the form at the bottom of this page.

 What are the criteria for free industry-based training?

-Some of the criteria for study in 2019 are different to those for 2018, and these may change each year, so you should check the fees-free website for the latest information.
-As at October 2018, you need to meet these requirements for fees-free industry training in 2019.
+The criteria for study can be different each year, so you should check the Fees Free website for the latest information.
+As at October 2020, you need to meet requirements to be eligible for fees free industry training in 2021.
 You must:

 - be entitled to work in New Zealand; and

-- have been enrolled at school in 2017, 2018 or 2019 (unless you are an 'adult learner' - please see the fees-free website for more information).
+- have been enrolled in a school in or after 2017 (unless you are an 'adult learner' – please see the Fees Free website for more information).

-A change for 2019 is that any credits achieved as part of any industry training programme that consists of fewer than 120 credits (that are reported after 1 January 2018) won’t be included in measures of prior tertiary education to determine eligibility for fees-free.
+Any credits achieved as part of any industry training programme that consists of fewer than 120 credits (that were reported after 1 January 2018) won’t be included in measures of prior tertiary education to determine eligibility for Fees Free.

 What does this mean for me?

-I was at school during 2018, but was also working part-time or during the holidays.
+When I was at school I was also working part-time or during the holidays.
 Am I eligible?

 Yes.
-If you were at school during 2017 and 2018 (or will be at school in 2019), then you are eligible for fees-free study no matter how many credits you have earned outside school.
-Check your eligibility at the fees-free website if you are unsure.
-We can try and help you determine your eligibility.
+If you were at school in 2017 or after (or will be at school in 2021), then you are eligible for Fees Free study no matter how many credits you have earned outside school.
+Check your eligibility at the Fees Free website if you are unsure.

 Apprenticeships and diplomas

-If you’re planning on becoming a cookery, catering, food & beverage or aviation engineering apprentice in 2019, and were at school in 2017 or 2018 (or will be at school in 2019), then you’re eligible for fees-free study.
+If you’re planning on becoming a cookery, catering, food & beverage or aviation engineering apprentice, and were at school in 2017 or after (or will be at school in 2021), then you’re eligible for fees free study.

-If you weren’t at school in 2017 or 2018, then you need to check the fees-free website to see if you are eligible.
-If the website says that your eligibility is ‘unknown’, we can try and help you determine your eligibility for fees-free.
+If you were at school in 2016 or before, then you need to check the Fees Free website to see if you are eligible.
+If the website says that your eligibility is ‘unknown’, we can try and help you determine your eligibility for fees free (please fill in the form at the end of this page).

-For aviation engineering pre-employment study at a polytechnic and air traffic services through Airways New Zealand, you’ll need to enquire directly with those organisations.
+For aviation engineering pre-employment study at a polytechnic, and for air traffic services training through Airways New Zealand, you’ll need to enquire directly with those organisations.

 On-job training – employees working and not planning tertiary study